This vignette demonstrates how to estimate counterfactual performance metrics in right censored survival data.

 #> P1 P2 A

 #> 0.3993561 0.5819777 -0.4099308The naive model estimates higher risk for treated patients than for untreated patients.
-The causal model correctly infers that treatment benefits patients.
+The causal model correctly infers that treatment benefits patients (as the coefficient for is negative).
 Note that the ‘true’ effect of was generated within a model that also conditions on and .
 Due to non-collapsibility, the estimated coefficient is not expected to coincide with the effect used in the data-generating mechanism.

 We also simulate some validation data.
 In this example, we use the same data generating mechanism.
 We are interested in the predictive performance if every patient were to be assigned to treatment and remained uncensored, with a prediction horizon of 5 years.